 With so many energy-generating options available, you would think we’d all be leaping about, full of vigour.
 However, our modern Western diet is throwing a spanner into this highly efficient system, channelling excess, potentially energy-generating food into redundant body fat, and leaving us exhausted, both physically and mentally.

-To understand why this happens, and why it is the key to almost every major chronic disease, we need to introduce two main characters: insulin and mTOR.
+To understand why this happens, and why it is the key to almost every major chronic disease, we need to introduce two main characters: Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. and mTOR.
 Both of these are essential for good health.
 However, when they start to spiral out of control, they can send you hurtling down the path of illness and weight gain.
 I’ll be explaining more about Insulin and mTOR in a future report.

 The 5 Day Diet